sbn-psi/dmsp/GitHubBasics/GitHubBasics.md

 ## Essential Concept: Branches

-Branches are sets of commits that represent different directions for development.
+Branches are sets of changes that represent different directions for development.
 Branches could result from wanting to try different ideas for a feature, working on multiple features or bugfixes at the same time, or holding groups of features until they are ready for deployment.
 In each of these cases, branches are eventually merged together into other branches, and ultimately merged back into the main branch.

 ## Creating a branch